Workiva/built_redux/README.md

  // This is a BuiltReducer.
 It is an implementation of the Built and BuiltReducer
  // interfaces.
-  abstract class Counter extends object
+  abstract class Counter extends Object
      with CounterReducer
      implements Built<Counter, CounterBuilder> {
    /// [count] value of the counter int get count;

+   /// reducer returns a map of actions to reducer functions.
-   /// This is the implementation of the BuiltReducerreducer, it returns a map of actions
+   /// the generated implementation of reduce will find a reducer function for an action in this map
-   /// to reducer functions.
-The reducer functions then rebuild the state. get reducer => _reducer;
+   /// then call the reducer function to rebuild the state. get reducer => _reducer;

    // Built value constructor.
 The factory is returning the default state